-PFA is a unique feature of ProtoSounds® that is completely controlled by the operator.
+PFA is a unique feature of ProtoSounds that is completely controlled by the operator.
 You decide how, when or if you want to utilize the feature.
 By reviewing following tips you should find solutions or suggestions to the various operating scenarios you might encounter when using PFA.

-- Tip #1: You can escape the PFA sequence by interrupting the transformer throttle before the first PA arrival message plays in Event 2 (neutral before reverse). - Tip #2: You can terminate PFA at anytime by turning the transformer throttle off for 15 seconds. - Tip #3: You do not have to be in the forward state to utilize PFA.
+Tip #1: You can escape the PFA sequence by interrupting the transformer throttle before the first PA arrival message plays in Event 2 (neutral before reverse).

+Tip #2: You can terminate PFA at anytime by turning the transformer throttle off for 15 seconds.

+Tip #3: You do not have to be in the forward state to utilize PFA.
 For example if you activate the PFA feature while in reverse and interrupt the throttle to enter neutral, you will be entering neutral before forward rather than neutral before reverse as defined in Event 2 above.
-Consequently, the forward phase will be rendered inactive by ProtoSounds® instead of the reverse state as explained in Event 3.
-This will allow your train to leave the train station in the same reverse direction that it arrived in. - Tip #4: You can utilize PFA even if you are double-heading with another engine, regardless of whether it is equipped with ProtoSounds® or PFA.
+Consequently, the forward phase will be rendered inactive by ProtoSounds instead of the reverse state as explained in Event 3.
+This will allow your train to leave the train station in the same reverse direction that it arrived in.

+Tip #4: You can utilize PFA even if you are double-heading with another engine, regardless of whether it is equipped with ProtoSounds or PFA.
 If the engine isn't equipped with PFA, the only thing to remember is that you not turn up the transformer throttle very high when entering the reverse state found in Event 3.
 If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since engines not equipped with PFA cannot disable the reverse state and will thus continue powering their own motors.
 If your second engine is equipped with PFA, it can be disabled by entering RESET function 28.
-See the section on programming RESET functions on page 18 of this manual to disable PFA. - Tip #5: It is not necessary for the squeaking brake sounds to be heard to play the PFA sounds.
-For example, the brake sounds won't be heard if the high voltage setting is below 13 volts and the power is interrupted to enter the neutral state. - Tip #6: You can leave any of the event states at any time after entering the state by simply interrupting the transformer throttle.
+See the section on programming RESET functions on page 18 of this manual to disable PFA.

+Tip #5: It is not necessary for the squealing brake sounds to be heard to play the PFA sounds.
+For example, the brake sounds won't be heard if the high voltage setting is below 13 volts and the power is interrupted to enter the neutral state.

+Tip #6: You can leave any of the event states at any time after entering the state by simply interrupting the transformer throttle.
 Any sound effects programmed to play in that event will simply not occur.
 The only exception is Event 2 and Event 5.
 In Event 2, interrupting the throttle has no affect on PFA until after the PA arrival message has played and the doors have opened.
 In Event 5, you cannot interrupt PFA until after the engine begins to move.
 Interrupting the throttle before the engine begins to move has no affect on the locomotive.

-Note: Consistent activation of the wheel flange squealing is determined by the condition of your transformer's whistle button rectifier disc.
-Older rectifier discs may need to be replaced in order to play squealing sounds.